cern-cta/CTA/mediachanger/smc/cta-smc.1cta.md

 dismounting and exporting of tapes in a robotic tape library and can be used to query the state of the library.

+# CONFIGURATION

+**cta-smc** connects to rmcd on localhost using the port configured by `rmc_server.port` in */etc/cta/cta-rmcd.toml*.
+The port defaults to 5014 when it is omitted from the TOML configuration.
+For backwards compatibility, the **RMC_PORT** environment variable overrides the port configured in TOML.

+# ENVIRONMENT

+RMC_PORT

+:   Overrides the TCP port used to connect to rmcd.

+# FILES

+*/etc/cta/cta-rmcd.toml*

+:   Configuration file from which the rmcd port is read.

 # OPTIONS

 -d